learning-zone/azure-basics/README.md

 #### Q. What is Azure Service Fabric?
 #### Q. What is Azure Search?
 #### Q. What are Redis databases?
+#### Q. What is Azure Compute, and what are the main compute services in Azure?
+#### Q. Can you explain the difference between Azure Virtual Machines, Azure App Services, and Azure Functions?
+#### Q. What is Azure Storage, and what are the different types of storage available?
+#### Q. How does Azure Blob Storage differ from Azure Disk Storage and Azure Files?
+#### Q. What are Azure Networking services, and why are they important?
+#### Q. How do Azure Virtual Networks (VNets) support network isolation and segmentation?
+#### Q. What is Azure Load Balancer, and how does it work?
+#### Q. What is Azure Application Gateway, and when would you use it?
+#### Q. How does Azure Content Delivery Network (CDN) improve the performance of web applications?
+#### Q. What are Azure Database services, and what types of databases does Azure support?
+#### Q. What is Azure SQL Database, and how does it differ from on-premises SQL Server?
+#### Q. Can you explain Azure Cosmos DB and its use cases?
+#### Q. What is Azure Identity, and how does Azure Active Directory (AAD) support it?
+#### Q. How do you manage identities and access in Azure?
+#### Q. What are Azure Security services, and what features does Azure Security Center offer?
+#### Q. How does Azure Key Vault help with managing secrets and keys?
+#### Q. What are Azure Management and Governance services, and why are they important?
+#### Q. What is Azure Resource Manager (ARM), and how does it help with resource management?
+#### Q. How do you monitor and manage costs in Azure using Azure Cost Management and Billing?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>